28009 Zip Code Natural Disasters and Weather Extremes

-The chance of earthquake damage in 28403 Zip Code is about the same as North Carolina average and is much lower than the national average.
-The risk of tornado damage in 28403 Zip Code is lower than North Carolina average and is lower than the national average.
+The chance of earthquake damage in 28009 Zip Code is about the same as North Carolina average and is much lower than the national average.
+The risk of tornado damage in 28009 Zip Code is about the same as North Carolina average and is lower than the national average.

 The earthquake index value is calculated based on historical earthquake events data using USA.com algorithms.
 It is an indicator of the earthquake level in a region.
 A higher earthquake index value means a higher chance of an earthquake.

 The volcano index value is calculated based on the currently known volcanoes using USA.com algorithms.
 It is an indicator of the possibility of a region being affected by a possible volcano eruption.
 A higher volcano index value means a higher chance of being affected.